chikoski/rust-handson/docs/content_en.md

 }
 ~~~

-* `0..10`: an object literal, which represents a list consists of integers within the specified ragnge
+* `0..10`: an object literal, which represents a list consisting of integers within the specified range

 ----